Perspective | In Nagorno-Karabakh, a chronicle of ‘endless’ strife

 Nagorno-Karabakh, deep in the folds of the southern Caucasus Mountains, became a flash point within the Soviet Union in 1988 as a legacy of the internal borders drawn generations before.
 Nagorno-Karabakh sought to unite with the then-Soviet republic of Armenia and declared independence from Azerbaijan, another Soviet republic.

-In 1992, after the Soviet Union collapsed, war broke out between the two newly independent countries.
+In the early 1990s, after the Soviet Union collapsed, war broke out between the two newly independent countries.
 Nagorno-Karabakh remains caught in the middle: Within the internationally recognized borders of Azerbaijan but controlled by political factions linked to Armenia.
 Fighting flared again in July, and various attempts at cease-fires have failed to take hold.

 For Pazoumian, 32, the area and its history resonate deeply.
 His Armenian great-grandparents fled to Europe in 1915 from the chaos of the collapsing Ottoman Empire, including a genocide waged against Armenians that claimed as many as 1½ million lives by some estimates.
 Turkey strongly denies the historical records of a mass slaughter.